WMaster7/GameMath/Intermediate/Calculate Triangle Area/Readme.md

 ![Triangle Area Step 02](https://github.com/user-attachments/assets/083239a4-3af1-4411-8e52-8d5eaf1626f8)

-Normalizing requires an **expensive square root fuction**, which is not ideal, so lets simplify.<br>
+We could be done here, but getting the length and normalizing requires an **expensive square root fuction**, which is not ideal, so lets simplify.<br>

 Let $base = length(ab)$<br>
 And $height = dot(normalize(ab'), bc)$<br>